normal-computing/fuji-web/CONTRIBUTING.md

-# Contributing to WebWand
+# Contributing to Fuji-Web

-Thank you for your interest in contributing to WebWand!
-WebWand is a tool that simplifies web interactions through the innovative use of multi-modal Large Language Models, offering users a more intuitive and efficient online experience.
-We welcome contributions from the community to help make WebWand even better.
+Thank you for your interest in contributing to Fuji-Web!
+Fuji-Web is a tool that simplifies web interactions through the innovative use of multi-modal Large Language Models, offering users a more intuitive and efficient online experience.
+We welcome contributions from the community to help make Fuji-Web even better.

 ## How to Contribute

-There are many ways to contribute to WebWand, from writing code to improving documentation, reporting bugs, and suggesting enhancements.
+There are many ways to contribute to Fuji-Web, from writing code to improving documentation, reporting bugs, and suggesting enhancements.
 Here's how you can get started:

 ### Spread the Word
-If you love WebWand, you can make a big difference by telling others about it.
+If you love Fuji-Web, you can make a big difference by telling others about it.
 Write a blog post, talk about it on social media, or share your experience with friends and colleagues.
 Every bit helps in growing our community and bringing new contributors on board.

 ### Reporting Bugs

 Before reporting a new bug, please ensure that the issue has not already been reported.
 You can do this by searching through the existing issues in our GitHub repository.

-If you encounter a bug while using WebWand and it has not been reported yet, please report it by creating a new issue.
+If you encounter a bug while using Fuji-Web and it has not been reported yet, please report it by creating a new issue.
 Be sure to include:

 - A clear and descriptive title
 - A detailed description of the bug, including steps to reproduce it
 - Any relevant screenshots or error messages
-- Your WebWand version and browser details
+- Your Fuji-Web version and browser details

 ### Suggesting Enhancements

-We're always looking for ways to improve WebWand.
+We're always looking for ways to improve Fuji-Web.
 If you have an idea for a new feature or an enhancement to an existing one, please submit it as an issue, using a clear and concise title and description.
 Explain why this enhancement would be useful, and if possible, include examples of how it could be implemented.

 ### Contributing Code